 We can see that increasing the number of years decrease the likelihood of success.
 It is logical since you are more likely to run out of money.

-With 30 years of retirement without inflation, 6% withdrawal rate with a significant allocation to stocks still makes a lot of sense!
+With 30 years of retirement without inflation, a 6% withdrawal rate with a significant allocation to stocks still makes a lot of sense!

-Taking Inflation into Account
+Taking Inflation into Account for retirement

-But, let’s get serious.
+But let’s get serious.
 It is much better to take inflation into account in our simulation!
 Let’s see again with 20 years to compare the results:

 Let’s see what happens with 30 years.